NCC Class W: Design and build

 The design was attributed to the NCC's Chief Mechanical Engineer H. P. Stewart who was with the permission of William Stanier able to draw on designs and parts from the NCC's owners, the London, Midland and Scottish Railway (LMS).
-The resultant design is understood to have been an Irish 5ft 3in gauge tender version of the LMS Fowler 2-6-4T tank engine with 6 ft 0 in diameter wheels which were three inches wider than its predecessor.
+The resultant design is understood to have been an Irish 5ft 3in gauge tender version of the LMS Fowler 2-6-4T tank engine with 6 ft 0 in diameter wheels which were three inches larger in diameter than its predecessor.

 Operations and performance

-On introduction the Class W moguls took over the principal main line expresses of the NCC.
+On introduction the Class W 2-6-0 'Moguls' took over the principal main line expresses of the NCC.
 They were able to reach speeds of over 80 mph, while their coal consumption was considered extremely economical.

 The class was the motive power for the North Atlantic Express introduced in 1934 with the opening of the Greenisland Loop Line and the fastest services to taking just 80 minutes.
 In 1937 the North Atlantic Express was scheduled from to at an average speed of 58.1 mph making it the fastest schedule in Ireland; that time was reduced by a further minute in 1938 to achieve a scheduled 60 mph start to stop.

 The class remained on former NCC lines until the introduction of diesel railcars on services to in 1958, after which some were transferred to other lines including cross border trains to and occasional excursions to Dublin.
 The final six locomotives were withdrawn in 1965.